South Africa & Swazi Quest

 Day 6-7 Zululand (2B,1L)

 Approximate Distance: 277km Estimated Time: 6 hrs Today we will cross the border from Swaziland to South Africa.
 The name of the border posts are Lavumisa in Swaziland side and Golela on the South African side.
 Some nationalities do require a visa for South Africa.
 See our visa section for further information.
 Remember that visas are your own responsibility; please double check with your agent if you will require a visa for South Africa.
 The currency in South Africa is the South African Rand (ZAR).
 Today we depart for the beautiful Zululand area, re-entering South Africa into one of its most diverse regions.
 We stay in the St. Lucia area near the coast.
 Here take the optional boat trip on the estuary or go for a horse ride on the beach.
 On day 10, visit the Umfolozi Game Reserve (optional) which is a safe haven for both the white and black rhino, and as well lions, buffalo, elephant, and leopard call the reserve home.
+Also, meet our local friends with a traditional Zulu meal.
 The St. Lucia Wetlands is a huge expanse of estuaries which is dominated by Lake St. Lucia, the largest estuarine body of water in South Africa.
 The St. Lucia Marine Reserve, which extends roughly from Sodwana in the north to Mapelane in the south, contains no less than five different ecosystems, and is home to complex body of vleis (wetlands), pans, swamp forests and grasslands.
 These include the lake itself, a wilderness area known as Mfabeni and Tewati, a marine conservation area, the reed and papyrus wetland of the Mkuze swamps and western shores, and a fossil shoreline more than 25,000 years old.This was the first game reserve in South Africa.
 Today the Greater St. Lucia Wetland Park stands as a beacon to the efforts for conservation in South Africa.

 Day 8 Durban (1B,1L,1D)